htr3n/loan-approval-portal/README.md

 For further testing and demonstration purposes, some special values are hard-coded in the Web services logics:

-* If the borrower's last name is "Power", the privilege is ok, i.e., the number of incidents is 0, the number of banks is 0 (see `westbank.ws.impl.BankPrivilegeImpl`)
+* If the borrower's last name is "Power", the privilege is ok, i.e., the number of incidents is 0, the number of banks is 0 (see `com.westbank.ws.impl.BankPrivilegeImpl`)
-* The monthly payment is calculated according to a provided formula (see `westbank.ws.impl.BankInformationImpl`)
+* The monthly payment is calculated according to a provided formula (see `com.westbank.ws.impl.BankInformationImpl`)
-* If choosing the EstateType as HOUSE, then the return risk evaluation is HIGH (see `westbank.ws.impl.LoanRiskImpl`)
+* If choosing the EstateType as HOUSE, then the return risk evaluation is HIGH (see `com.westbank.ws.impl.LoanRiskImpl`)
-* If the loan amount < 1 million, then the role will be CLERK, otherwise, SUPERVISOR (see `westbank.ws.impl.TaskDispatchImpl`)
+* If the loan amount < 1 million, then the role will be CLERK, otherwise, SUPERVISOR (see `com.westbank.ws.impl.TaskDispatchImpl`)
-* If the borrower's first name is "Alice", the CreditWorthinessOK is `true`, otherwise, `false`  (see `westbank.ws.impl.CreditWorthinessImpl`)
+* If the borrower's first name is "Alice", the CreditWorthinessOK is `true`, otherwise, `false`  (see `com.westbank.ws.impl.CreditWorthinessImpl`)